omnicode/lara-service/README.md

-# lara-CRUD
+# lara-Service

-Create, Update, Delete, Show actions
+Service layer for CRUD